English National Stadium (West Midlands)

 The English National Stadium (West Midlands) was a proposed multi-purpose stadium that would have been built on a site next to the National Exhibition Centre on the Meriden Gap in the Borough of Solihull in the English West Midlands region.

 Background

 With the 2001 announcement that the original Wembley Stadium was to be demolished, bids were put forward for a new national stadium for England.
-The West Midlands bid became the main rival to the eventual winning bid to build a new stadium on the site of the old Wembley.
+The West Midlands bid became the main rival to the eventual winning bid to build a new stadium on the site of the old Wembley, for association and rugby league football and music concerts, and with a leisure complex.

 Proposal

 The proposal was for an 85,000 capacity saddle shaped bowl stadium designed by stadia specialists ArupSport priced at around £324m.
 The stadium was to be jointly owned by a new company formed from the two councils - Birmingham and Solihull, the NEC group, and event owners such as the FA.

 Advocates of the stadium highlighted numerous benefits: